The Real World: Behavior of housemates

 The show has also been accused of encouraging or glorifying certain cast members' alcohol abuse and sexual antics, beginning with the show's 2002 Las Vegas season.
 The Real World: Hawaii (1999) season was also met with concerns and criticism surrounding the glorification of alcohol on the show, notably with then-21-year-old cast member Ruthie Alcaide's heavy drinking on the premiere episode; after a long night out, Alcaide blacked-out.
 She was filmed by the camera crew being cared-for at home by the other housemates, and even vomiting in the shower; eventually, an ambulance was called.
-After being hospitalized, producers were filmed speaking to Alcaide about her drinking, which, notably, did not immediately stop at that time.
+After Alcaide was hospitalized, producers were filmed speaking to Alcaide about her drinking, which, notably, did not immediately stop at that time.

 There is a larger perception that the show has become increasingly superficial, with respect to the drama and angst depicted on the part of cast members.
 As critic Benjamin Wallace-Wells put it:

 No longer an outlet for twentysomethings to brood about their future careers, the show has become a cyclic three-month on-air party for young adults to mingle in hot tubs and obsess about the present.
 The locales have changed from creative meccas like New York and London to vacation spots like Las Vegas and Hawaii.
 MTV has rejiggered the show to require characters to engage in artificial, season-long contests or projects – like putting together a fashion show – which the characters embrace in the way most American teenagers experience spring break: as a big party.

 A 2006 comment from LA Weeklys Nikki Finke reflects the same sentiments:

 The show that once seriously delved into hot-button issues like homosexuality, AIDS, racism, religion and abortion was now purposely pushing someone's buttons to have that person implode on air.

 The Parents Television Council, which has frequently criticized MTV, has also frequently criticized The Real World for its overtly sexual content.
 In addition, that organization contends that because MTV routinely reruns Real World episodes with a simple "TV-14" rating without the "L" (language) descriptor, parents cannot block out the show with a V-Chip, although countering reports claim that the V-Chip does not totally rely on content descriptors added to the general ratings to work.
 An episode of The Real World: San Diego, that was broadcast in January 2004, came under intense criticism from both the PTC and American Family Association for its sexual content.